AleCornejoR/AleCornejoR/README.md

 # Hi there 👋

-I am an student with knowledge in design, programming and control of mechanical and electronic systems.
-Experience in robotics, digital design and smart manufacturing projects.
-Proficient in SolidWorks, Arduino and PLC.
-Self-taught, curious and enthusiastic.
-Looking to start my professional career in the field of mechatronics 🚀.
+I am a student with a strong interest in the design, programming, and control of mechanical and electronic systems.
+I have gained experience through various robotics, digital design, and smart manufacturing projects.
+Familiar with tools like SolidWorks, Arduino, and PLCs.
+I'm always eager to learn and explore new technologies. 🚀.